 - If you would like, you can also choose to name another person (often a spouse, parent or sibling) to receive payments with you, instead of you or following your lifetime for the remainder of his or her life.

 - The assets used to fund your gift annuity will generally be removed from your estate for probate and tax purposes.

-Many persons choose to fund more than one gift annuity over time.
+Many people choose to fund more than one gift annuity over time.
 As payment rates increase with age, each gift annuity generally features larger payments.

-When property such as stock, mutual funds, or other securities that have increased in value is given for a gift annuity, the charitable deduction can be based on the full value of the property, not just its original cost.
-Additional tax savings may be possible through the reduction, elimination or delay in reporting any long-term captial gain that might otherwise be realized if assets were sold.
+When property such as stock, mutual funds or other securities that have increased in value is given for a gift annuity, the charitable deduction can be based on the full value of the property, not just its original cost.
+Additional tax savings may be possible through the reduction or delay in payment of capital gains taxes that might otherwise be owed if the donated property were sold.

-- At the end of the annuity period the amount of the gift, less the cost of making the life payments, will be used by Bellevue Foundation to further its mission.
+- At the end of the annuity period the amount of the gift, less the cost of making the life payments, will be used by Bellevue Foundation or the charitable recipient to further its mission.

 See the Gift Annuity Rate Table for examples of gift annuity rates for one or two persons at various ages.

 - Example for Two People